-In the past decade the use of Hearing Dogs has spread to Asia as well, beginning in Japan in about 1985.
-A Japanese law on service dogs for the physically disabled went into force in 2003; this includes dogs for both visually and hearing-impaired people.
-In Japan, however, problems still exist even with the legislation as the acceptance of the animals in various places where they are needed, such as restaurants, taxi, and other places.
-Korea with sponsorship from Samsung, has recently begun Service Dog programs.
-Right now, they are primarily for guide dogs for the blind, but training of hearing dogs typically follows, once the concept takes hold.
+Within the last decade, the use of Hearing Dogs has extended to Asia, starting in Japan around 1985.
+In 2003, Japan implemented a law on service dogs for the physically disabled, covering dogs for both visually and hearing-impaired individuals.
+However, challenges persist in Japan regarding the acceptance of these animals in necessary locations like restaurants and taxis, despite the legislation.
+Korea, with sponsorship from Samsung, has recently launched Service Dog programs, primarily focusing on guide dogs for the blind.
+Nonetheless, the training of hearing dogs typically follows once the concept gains acceptance.

 In recent years, China has picked up the Service Dog concept, opening its first training center in 2011 with much fanfare.
 A recent story by Lin (2012) suggests that the concept of Hearing dogs is developing fast in China.
 Lin tells about Liu Yan, 36, a hearing- impaired woman, walking on the streets in Beijing with her 2-year-old dog, Pan, wearing an orange uniform.
 When a cyclist behind them rang a bell the dog responded by suddenly jumping up and putting her paws on Liu’s legs.
 Yan, who lost her hearing at age 11 due to mumps, says: